How Are Property Values Determined for Art Union Lottery Houses in Australia 2026

 State Regulatory Requirements for Lottery Property Valuations

-All Australian Art Union operators must be registered charities with the Australian Charities and Not-for-profits Commission (ACNC).
-The ACNC Register provides public transparency on registered charities.
-Winners can verify that their lottery operator is a genuine registered charity before purchasing tickets.
+All Australian Art Union operators must be registered charities.
+They register with the Australian Charities and Not-for-profits Commission (ACNC).
+The ACNC Register shows all registered charities to the public.
+Winners can check that their lottery operator is real before buying tickets.

 Valuation vs. Market Reality: What Past Winners Experienced